Plan Before You Write

 3. Choose the sending method: broadcast, sequence, or automation.

 4. Confirm the sender.
-Make sure the From name, From email, reply-to address, and delivery connection are ready.
+Check that the From name, From email, reply-to address, and delivery connection are ready to use.

-6. Decide the timing.
+6. Choose the send timing.
 Some emails are useful now, while others should wait until subscribers are more ready.

-7. Decide who must review the email before it goes out.
+7. Decide who must review and approve the email before it sends.

-> If you cannot explain the email in one sentence, the subscriber will probably not understand it from a crowded inbox either.
+> If you cannot explain the email in one sentence, the subscriber will probably not understand it in a crowded inbox either.

 ## Related Guides

-- [What Sending an Email Means](https://mailrith.com/guides/what-sending-means.md): Mailrith prepares the campaign, your email delivery service sends it, and inbox providers decide where the message lands.
+- [What Sending an Email Means](https://mailrith.com/guides/what-sending-means.md): Mailrith prepares the campaign, your email delivery service sends the email, and inbox providers decide where the message lands.

 - [Choose the Right Sending Method](https://mailrith.com/guides/choose-the-right-send.md): Use broadcasts for one-time messages, sequences for planned follow-ups, and automations for behavior-based journeys.